 We will consider a variety of relevant examination qualifications, though not necessarily in both languages and history; you will be expected to demonstrate an interest in both subjects and will be assessed on your potential to succeed in them.

-There is no pre- or at-interview assessment requirement for History.
-However, you will be asked to take an MML written at-interview assessment in College, based on a short text in English that we will supply.
+Admission Assessment: There is no admissions assessment requirement for History.
+However, you will be asked to take an MML College-registered written assessment if shortlisted for interview, based on a short text in English that we will supply.
 For post A-level language candidates, this hour-long assessment is designed to assess writing skills in a foreign language, the ability to understand an intellectual argument, and to write in English.
-For applicants to study a language from scratch, the hour-long assessment will assess aptitude for language learning and ability to understand an intellectual argument, writing in English.
+For applicants who intend to study a language from scratch, the hour-long assessment will assess aptitude for language learning and ability to understand an intellectual argument, writing in English.
 No special preparation or prior knowledge is required.

 History and Modern Languages graduates will be well equipped to appeal to a wide range of potential employers – advanced language skills and experience of living abroad are transferable skills that are often in great demand.

 Recent History graduates and Modern Languages graduates have progressed to careers in the media, PR, law, public administration, consultancy, teaching and the charity sector.